RylanSchaeffer/rylanschaeffer.github.io/content/research.md

 ## In Preparation

+- _Schaeffer_, et al. An Introductory Tutorial on Double Descent: What Double Descent Is and Why It Occurs.
+2023.
 - _Schaeffer_ \*, _Khona_ \*, Fiete.
 Self-Supervised Learning of Efficient Algebraic Codes Generates Grid Cells.
 2023.

 ## Under Review